paultonebako/SF-Crime-Map-ReUpload/README.md

-This repository contains Jupyter Notebook file that is able to visualize high-crime areas in San Francisco based on a public dataset.
+This repository contains a Jupyter Notebook file that is able to visualize high-crime areas in San Francisco based on a public dataset.
 You can view the used data here: https://cocl.us/sanfran_crime_dataset'.